-The word ‘detox’ means the process of removing toxic and harmful substances from the body.
+The word ‘detox’ means removing toxic and harmful substances from the body.

-The detoxification process aims to clear all traces of alcohol and drugs from your body and is the first step in a long rehabilitation process.
+The detoxification process aims to clear all traces of alcohol and drugs from your body and is the first step in a lengthy rehabilitation process.

-There is a lot of apprehension and reluctance to detox as addicts are fearful of the severity of the withdrawal symptoms.
+There is a lot of apprehension and reluctance to detox as addicts fear the severity of the withdrawal symptoms.

 Types of addiction detox: